What Is Marketing Strategy and Why It Matters

 That’s what strategy is designed to answer.

 Too often, “marketing strategy” gets confused with tactics – the things you do (social posts, events, campaigns).
-But strategy is something bigger, more foundational, and without it, those tactics rarely connect back to what matters most: your business growth.
+But strategy is something bigger, more foundational, and without it, those tactics rarely connect back to what matters most: sustainable business growth.

 Step 1: Business Goals Come First